 Especially for the bigger European cities where pickpocketing is common we recommend wearing trousers with zippers.
 This limits the chances of stealing from your pockets.

 One of the best things about a hostel is being able to meet new people from every corner of the world.
 Be sure to talk to people and mingle.
 Travelling solo is great and life-changing, yet enjoying it with new friends can be even better.
 Locals especially, can show you hidden secret and some of the best spots in the city.

 Read: 18 Rules for Hostels and how to build life-time friendships in Hostels

 Of course, there are always cheap hostels.
 But how do you actually find them?
 When you are traveling on a shoe-string budget and you want to save every dollar, there are ways to find the cheapest places in Lisbon.

 - Open Hostelz.com with a full list of all hostels in Lisbon

 - add your dates

 Hostelz.com is a price comparison site for hostels.
 They list every single one in the world and tells you exactly which website is cheaper to use.

 Another smart Tip: Check what is actually included, and what is excluded.
 Take a closer look at the location, too.
 A further location might mean more costs in transport.

-All Hostels put on a Map + Sights
+Our Favorite Hostels in Lisbon put on a map + sights

 Let us have a look at the handmade map we have created for you.
 As promised, below we list all party hostels and best hostels in Lisbon, as well as sights and our own travel tips.